HolyBlackCat/quasi-msys2/README.md

     For CMake you should be using the `win-cmake` wrapper.

-    `pkg-config` should work too, but it requires special
+    `pkg-config` should also work out of the box.

   * Debug executables running under Wine.